Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Qualitative limit theorems

 where we recall that $\Phi(D,g,F)$ was defined (prior to Lemma~\ref{l:boundary_contribution}) as the contribution from components in $D$ which intersect $F$.
-Bounding the final two terms on the right in terms of critical points (Lemmas~\ref{l:top_crit} and~\ref{l:boundary_contribution}) we see that \eqref{e:lln0} is bounded above by
+Bounding the final term on the right-hand side in terms of critical points (Lemma~~\ref{l:boundary_contribution}) we see that \eqref{e:lln0} is bounded above by

 where the first inequality uses our bound on the expected number of stratified critical points (Lemma~\ref{l:crit_moments}) applied to the minimal stratification of $\overline{\Lambda_{R_{n+1}}\setminus\Lambda_{R_n}}$.
 Since $\alpha>1$ was arbitrary, this establishes that $R^{-d}\overline{\Phi}_R\to 0$ almost surely under the assumption that $\varphi\geq 0$.
 For a general bounded excursion/level-set functional we can simply decompose $\varphi$ into positive and negative parts and apply the proven result.